everettprussak/SoccerWebsite/README.md

 # SoccerWebsite

-# By:Everett Prussak and Aidan Lewis-Grenz
+# By: Everett Prussak and Aidan Lewis-Grenz

 ## How to run: